bh1nsn/ESP32-Remote-Rotor-Control/README.md

 In case you have a rotor brake and apply this break, first any turning is stopped and then the brake is applied.
 From then on you cannot switch CW or CCW on, until the brake is released.

+Furthermore it is posible to operate the rotor by entering manually a bearing value.
+The rotor will then turn to that value and stop when that bearing has been reached.
+This modus operandi will be extend by a couple of memory banks which you can programme.

 # Compass indicator